Interplay of Zeeman field, Rashba spin-orbit interaction, and superconductivity: spin susceptibility: -wave pairing state

 \subsection{Combination of Zeeman field and Rashba SOC}

 We now analyze the $s$-wave superconducting phase with both Zeeman field and Rashba SOC.
 The spin susceptibility $\chi_{zz}(T)$ is computed by solving the gap equation in Eq.~\eqref{eq:sgap}.
 Key results are presented in Figs.~\ref{sus_magSOC} and \ref{sus_zero}, leading to the following observations: \begin{itemize} \item{} In an $s$-wave superconductor, $\chi_{zz}(T)$ decreases as temperature drops below $T_c$, irrespective of $H_z$ and $g$.~\footnote{The only exception, specifically the upturn around $T_c$ in the curve with $H_z / H_0 = 1$ in Fig.~\ref{sus_magSOC}(a), may be attributed to the first-order phase transition and the proximity to regions hosting a Bogoliubov Fermi surface~\cite{pang2025}.} \item{} Without Rashba SOC ($g = 0$), $\chi_{zz}(T=0) = 0$ for any $H_z$.
 With finite $g$, $\chi_{zz}(T=0)$ becomes positive and non-zero. \item{} As shown in Fig.~\ref{sus_zero}(a), each curve ends at a critical Zeeman field $H_c^Z$, where superconductivity is suppressed.
 For $g < g_c$, $\chi_{zz}(T=0, g, H_z)$ increases monotonically with $H_z$.
-For $g > g_c$, it shows non-monotonic behavior with a kink at $H_z = H_{c2}^Z < H_c^Z$, linked to the Bogoliubov Fermi surface emergence, which increases the density of states~\cite{pang2025}.
-Note that $H_P < H_{c2}^Z < H_c^Z$, with the Bogoliubov Fermi surface present for $H_{c2}^Z < H_z < H_c^Z$. \item{} In Fig.~\ref{sus_zero}(b), for $H_z < H_P$, $\chi_{zz}(T=0, g, H_z)$ increases with $g$, approaching $2 \chi_N / 3$ as $gk_F/\Delta \to \infty$. \end{itemize}
+For $g > g_c$, it shows non-monotonic behavior with a kink at $H_z = H_{c2}^Z < H_c^Z$, where $H_{c2}^Z$ is the field above which a Bogoliubov Fermi surface emerges~\cite{pang2025}, and $H_c^Z$ is the ultimate critical field where superconductivity is suppressed.